leukeleu/leukeleu-django-gdpr/README.md

 wherever this package is indexed.
 Run it with `--check` to make a (scheduled?) pipeline fail if there are unclassified fields, which can happen if someone adds a field to a model but forgets to mark it as (non-) PII in the gdpr.yml.

-### Reports

-When run from a Bitbucket Pipeline, leukeleu-django-gdpr can send the PII stats as a report to Bitbucket.
-This will be visible in Pull Requests and Pipelines.
-Run with `--report-pipeline` to enable it.